osb-group/osb-learn/storyboarding/glossary.rst

         - BottomRight

     playfield
-        The viewport of the screen where the storyboard is visible.
-In the past, as osu! was solely 4:3, the playfield was 640x480, with the center point being (320,240), but with widescreen support, the dimensions have been upgraded to 854x480.
-As such, the left boundary ends roughly around -107 on the x-axis, while the right edge hits roughly 747.
+        The viewport of the screen where the notes are rendered at.
+Solely 4:3.

     background
         The lowest priority :term:`layer` in storyboarding.
 Objects in other layers will always appear in front of this.